EternalLearning/eternallearning.github.io/_posts/2020-09-05-power-strategies-in-EDA-flow.md

 layout: post
 title: Power Strategies in EDA Flow
 ---
-## DC low power flow
-The size_only attribute is set on all inserted isolation cells, level shifters, and enable registers to prevent them from being optimized away.
+DC low power flow: The size_only attribute is set on all inserted isolation cells, level shifters, and enable registers to prevent them from being optimized away.
 This ensures that thae isolation and level -shifting functions between power domains are maintained throughout the flow.

 While there are several level shifter implementations, they can be divided into two major classes: simple buffer-type level shifters and enable-type level shifters (often called enable level shifters).
 An enable level shifter, in addition to shifting the voltage level between input and output, can maintain its output fixed at a steady value that is controlled by the enable signal, which allows the shut-off of its input pin.
 Design Compiler automatically inserts buffer-type level shifters in a compile operation